cysoq/Cyber/CPTS/2-Getting-Started.md

 In infosec, we usually hear the terms `red team` and `blue team`
 + In the simplest terms, the `red team` plays the attackers' role, while the `blue team` plays the defenders' part

-Red teamers usually play an adversary role in breaking into the organization to identify any potential weaknesses real attackers may utilize to break the organization's defenses
+Red teamers usually play an adversa-ry role in breaking into the organization to identify any potential weaknesses real attackers may utilize to break the organization's defenses
 + The most common task on the red teaming side is penetration testing, social engineering, and other similar offensive techniques

 On the other hand, the blue team makes up the majority of infosec jobs